AsherNoor/Hacker-Helper/README.md

 Please give it a few minutes to start.
 Its coded 100% in Python, and I used PyInstaller to create the executible.

+UPDATE:
+I have come across an intresting issue.
+I coded the application in PyCharm, and it runs fine when compiled in it.
+Yet, if I tried to run it using VS Code, it would not produce the text file, not sure why.

 Like I said, a simple program to solve a simple problem.
 I hope you find it useful.